syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/CommentTip.md

 ![](CommentTip_images/CommentTip_img15.png)

-N> The comment tip events for the nested table can be accessed by getting the specific nested table’s table control using the [GetTableControl](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl~GetTableControl.html) method.
+N> The comment tip events for the nested table can be accessed by getting the specific nested table's table control using the [GetTableControl](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl~GetTableControl.html) method.

 ## Removing comment tip
 The comment tip for the cell can be removed by using the `ResetCommentTip` method.
 It will reset the comment tip properties to the default values.